nigusz/contact-management/README.md

 Learn more about IDE Support for Vue in the [Vue Docs Scaling up Guide](https://vuejs.org/guide/scaling-up/tooling.html#ide-support).

-## Instruction how to run the project
+## Instructions on how to run the project

-1. clone project
+1. clone project with 'clone https://github.com/nigusz/contact-management.git'
+2. cd contact-management
-2. npm install
+3. npm install
-3. npm run dev
+4. npm run dev